 – I do help people understand their obligations, rights and compliance options.
 I am also willing to assist them with expatriation.

 – U.S. tax compliance, there’s nothing quite like it!

 – In a world of FBAR and FATCA anxiety, I can assist you on coming into compliance

 – If necessary, I will recommend (where necessary) and help people retain other professionals that are consistent with their emotional needs, objective complexity of their situations and financial circumstances.
 People do NOT need Cadillac solutions to Chevrolet problems.
 Furthermore, small problems must NOT be converted into big problems

 – I do NOT personally do U.S. tax preparation.
 (I have created a site to help you identify U.S. tax preparers).
-I will NOT personally enter someone into the Offshore Voluntary Disclosure Programs (“OVDP”).
-There are few cases where this is appropriate.

 If one were to ask, me what is the service you provide?
 My answer would be:

 I counsel people in the legal, investment and social realities of U.S. citizenship abroad (which is a service that is in short supply and is badly needed)